wso2/msf4j/product/README.md

-# WSO2 Microservices Server (MSF4J) Product Distribution
+# WSO2 Microservices Framework for Java (MSF4J) Product Distribution

 This distribution contains all the relevant runtime as well as development time libraries to build microservices using WSO2 MSF4J.